(2003-2009) Program, Design, Consult

 There was no downtime after leaving my ex-partners, as a client in Fort Worth was building a new home and asked me to handle their AV and security systems.
 Within a month I had a deposit on a $150k project, and a lot of work to do.

-As those projects were wrapping up and things were starting to slow down, a call from Crestron came asking if I could help a dealer in Austin.
+As things were wrapping up, a call from Crestron came asking if I could help a dealer in Austin.
 It started with programing the whole-house Crestron system for a retired Dell exec, and kept going from there, with travel to Austin for Crestron programming work becoming so frequent that for about a year I kept apartments in both Arlington and Austin.

 Managing large projects with a lot of moving parts is anything but easy, as they usually involve long lead times, endless meetings and inevitable scheduling delays.
 However, the payoff was always the finished product.
 Having your design come to life, seeing people enjoying the system, is a very satisfying experience.